telerik/blazor-docs/troubleshooting/js-errors.md

 ## Object doesn't support property or method 'assign'

 Under IE, you may get errors similar to `Object doesn't support property or method 'assign'` or errors that relate other modern JS features that are not supported under IE. The reason is that we use modern code that may not work under IE - it is not one of the [browsers we support]({%slug system-requirements%}#browser-support), and WebAssembly does not work on it anyway, so modern Blazor apps won't run on IE regardless.

+## Maximum call stack size exceeed

+Some common causes for the `Maximum call stack size exceeed` error are:

+* Update from older to newer .NET version
+* Old version of the `Telerik.UI.for.Blazor` (4.6.0 and older) with .NET 8
+* All references to `Telerik.UI.for.Blazor` in your app are not for latest `Telerik.UI.for.Blazor` version
+* The project is runnable in one browser and not in another

+The solution is:

+1. Close the opened project of the app from Visual Studio.
+1. Delete all the `bin` and `obj` files in all projects in the solution.
+1. Clear the browser cache.
+1. Reopen Visual Studio and rebuild the app.

+By clearing the browser cache, the `the telerik-blazor.js` file will reload and the error should go away.

+You can also add a cache buster for your end users, which will have the same effect:

+`<script src="_content/Telerik.UI.for.Blazor/js/telerik-blazor.js?version501"></script>`